tomciopp/alpine-erlang/README.md

 is also set to `$HOME`.
 It is highly recommended that you add a `USER default` instruction to the end of your Dockerfile so that your app runs in a non-elevated context.

-To boot straight to a prompt in the image:
+To boot straight to a prompt in the image (may look different if running a more recent version, but you get the gist):

 ```
 $ docker run --rm -it --user=root bitwalker/alpine-erlang erl